worry, these Firestone spark plugs may be over 70 years old but they are no longer

 addition to the original box and its packing you will also receive the printed

 wax paper Firestone information leaflet/wrapper supplied with these spark

 plugs.
 The actual spark plugs are in excellent as-new condition, they have

-not been damaged in any way and can be removed from the mount and used for
+not been damaged in any way and can be removed from the mount and should you so desire, even used for

 been sold there will be no more so don't miss this incredibly rare opportunity

 to own a piece of automotive history and WW II memorabilia, with macabre overtones...